truschival/DigitalRooster.dev/content/news/got_pcbs.md

 Unfortunately even the best PCB manufacturer cant fix my layout errors - reading the datasheets and thinking for 5ct would have spared me some issues with the
 layout:

+-   Double check you schematics!
+Then check it again and let someone else look at it!
+It turns out I connected I2C SCL to SDA on the RTC.
- 1. You should not run signals, especially clock lines, below the wires of a crystal for the Real Time Clock.
+-   You should not run signals, especially clock lines, below the wires of a crystal for the Real Time Clock.
 These crystals work at µW level and are sensitive to cross-talk.
- 2. You should read the datasheet of your RTC, if it says 6pF Load capacitance, buy a 6pF Crystal and not a 12pF Crystal.
+-   You should read the datasheet of your RTC, if it says 6pF Load capacitance, buy a 6pF Crystal and not a 12pF Crystal.

-and there are probably some more issues I haven't found yet.....
+...and there are probably some more issues I haven't found yet.....

 All in all I payed 12US$ to learn the hard way to pay more attention.

-However I learned a lot with this failure.
+Actually I learned a lot more with this failure.
 For instance it it not easy to solder SMD with solder paste and solder iron.
 Soldering with solder iron works better with wire.
+Also applying paste with a manual syringe and a stencil doesn't give the best solder paste print.

 <img src="/img/news/pcb_1_pre_oven.webp" alt="mountin SMD on a PCB by hand"
 	title="populating the PCB" class="image small" />